10 TIPS TO GROW YOUR AUTO BODY SHOP OR SMART REPAIR BUSINESS

 The work you do is VISUAL and Instagram is for a VISUAL audience, who want to SEE what you do!
 And if you knew how many users Instagram has (1 Billion monthly active users)* then it would make you want to get your brand on there.

-But there's more, Instagram allows you to search for hashtags, and if you search the hashtag for your business area, for example #KENT, you will see all the top or recent posts this hashtag has, AND the people that have posted them.
+But there's more, Instagram allows you to search for hashtags, and if you search the hashtag for your business area, for example, #KENT, you will see all the top or recent posts this hashtag has, AND the people that have posted them.

 So find a few local influential people and start engaging with them, and if you find some of these people love their car (by checking their profile) all it takes is "Hey we're only round the corner from you, if you ever need anything, we'd be glad to help!" to land into someones DM's (direct message inbox) and boom, potential customer all in 30 seconds flat, or just keep following locals and liking their posts, leaving genuine comments and you never know!

-Inside tip: When posting your photos on Instagram use the location hashtags for your area so others who follow this hashtag (the locals) will see your work when looking at posts, just like you did!
+Inside tip: When posting your photos on Instagram using the location hashtags for your area so others who follow this hashtag (the locals) will see your work when looking at posts, just like you did!

 8. Create your FREE Google website!

 If you're thinking this is another thing you cannot do, then think again.
-Google My Business allows you to create a very easy and simple to use website builder which allows you to select a template and it pre-populates all your business data, photos and posts, from your profile that you've created for free on the Google My Business app.
+Google My Business allows you to create a very easy and simple to use website builder which allows you to select a template and it pre-populates all your business data, photos and posts, from your profile that you've created for free on Google My Business app.

 It's a great way for customers to engage with your brand in a more familiar, conventional way, allowing those who don't use social media to find out more about your company.